slautenbach/AI-Engineering/README.md

 ## What This Repository Contains

-All materials are organized as standalone **HTML documents**, which may include:
+All material overviews are organized as **HTML documents**, which may include:

 * Engineering design challenges
 * Structured design process documentation